farahh001/CSc-486-ComplexityTheory-Final-Project/README.md

 ![Size Comaparison](https://github.com/farahh001/CSc-486-ComplexityTheory-Final-Project/blob/main/images/RSAvsChaos.png)

+The above graph shows the comparison between the original image size and encrypted image size using the regular RSA algorithm and the Chaos-based RSA algorithm.
+When the image is encrypted, the size of the image gets larger.
+And overall, the Chaos-based RSA takes more space than the regular RSA.

 ![Encryption](https://github.com/farahh001/CSc-486-ComplexityTheory-Final-Project/blob/main/images/TimingEnc.png)

 Above graph illustrate the time comparison between regular RSA and the Chaos-based RSA.
 The images that we used, we got that the result that Chaos-based algorithm takes much less time than the regular RSA.